alicemunsal/dohex/DoHex2.md

 DoHex is yet another Hexagonal Architecture that Component based[^8], Event Driven[^9] and Data Oriented.

-Each component is developed separately, encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
+Each component is developed separately; is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
 Component functionalities can only be used through its own ports.

 Key points of the DoHex:
 *